A joint statement from Islamic Scholars on Muslim burials

 There are a number of affordable credit options available to people in Newcastle who may be able to help you if you’ve been refused credit by other lenders.

-Buying new white goods (fridges, washing machines etc) or electrical items such as computers for your home can be a large and often unexpected…
+Buying new white goods or electrical items for your home can be a large and often unexpected expense.
+There are alternative ways to do this.

 Furniture can be quite expensive, especially if you are in the process of moving house.
 There are more affordable options available in Newcastle.